1993 DFS Classic

 The 1993 DFS Classic was a women's tennis tournament played on outdoor grass courts that was part of Tier III of the 1993 WTA Tour.
-It was the 12th edition of the event and the first to be named the "DFS Classic" after the change in sponsor from the previous years.
+It was the 12th edition of the tournament and the first to be named the "DFS Classic" after the change in sponsor from the previous years.
 It took place at the Edgbaston Priory Club in Birmingham, United Kingdom from 7 June until 13 June 1993.
+Fifth-seeded Lori McNeil won the singles title.